mwwu/Kuzushiji_Character_Classification/README.txt

 # KKanji | Data Preprocessing

-We included the processed .npz files of the datasets in their respective folders, so you can skip this step.
-Otherwise, you run "python3 download_data.py" to get all of the images for KKanji.
+Run "python3 download_data.py" to get all of the images for KKanji.

 1. python3 clean_kkanji.py (this extracts the file names, generates labels for each image, and create a .npz from the pngs)
 2. python3 augment_kkanji.py (oversampling with data augmentation)